Last updated on April 7, 2022

-The short answer is no, that isn’t to say that we don’t consider XG Mobile Backgammon to be worth considering as an outright replacement for a PC version.
-The full-featured PC version, when run on a powerful PC such as an I7 quad-core, responds virtually instantaneously on all but the highest levels.
-A mobile device simply doesn’t have the processing power to compete, so the mobile version is limited when compared to the PC.
+The short answer is no. The full-featured PC version, when run on a powerful PC such as an I7 quad-core, responds virtually instantaneously on all but the highest levels.
+A mobile device simply doesn’t have the processing power to compete.
+Therefore the mobile version is limited when compared to the PC.
 Also, the standard version is free and supported by ads, so expecting the full-blown package is simply not reasonable.

 XG for the PC is accepted as the ultimate in commercial backgammon software.
 So how does XG Mobile Backgammon compare?
 Does it offer a comparable set of features?
-And is it a suitable replacement for the PC version?
+And is it a viable substitute for the PC version?

 XG Mobile Backgammon standard (free) features:

-• High-quality graphics (optimized for Retina displays) with a choice of multiple board and checker designs.
+- High-quality graphics (optimized for Retina displays) with a choice of multiple boards and checker designs.

-• Training mode also analyzes your moves as you play and lets you know of any mistake you have made, but you cannot reconsider your choice.
+- Training mode also analyzes your moves as you play and lets you know of any mistake you have made.
+However, you cannot reconsider your choice.

 In addition, XG Mobile Backgammon Premium (£5.99 at the time of writing) features: